Classical dynamics of infinite particle systems in an operator algebraic framework: Preliminaries

 it follows that

 which is precisely (i).
-Condition (iv) has to be interpreted in the sense that for each particle $k$, the combined influence of all other particles $l$ sums to something at most a finite number.
-This regulating condition is significantly more general than nearest neighbour or second nearest neighbour interactions, where for each $k\in\Gamma$, only a finite amount of $V_{kl}$ ($l\in\Gamma$) is nonzero. \end{remark} We would like to point out to the reader that the prescription \eqref{Hamiltoniannew2} can be rephrased in terms of the familiar ``interaction potential'' $\Psi$:
+Condition (iii) has to be interpreted in the sense that for each particle $k$, the combined influence of all other particles $l$ sums to something finite.
+This can be achieved when $\Gamma$ has a group structure by setting $V_{kl}(x)=\tfrac12 j(k-l)V(x-x_{kl})$, and taking $C_{kl}:=\frac{1}{2}j(k-l)$, for a function $j\in \ell^1(\Gamma)$ which, acting as a regulator approximating $j=1_{\Gamma}$, is significantly more general than $j$ being supported on a finite set of neighbours, and like \cite{Vuillermot_1980} signals importance of the $\ell^1$-topology. \end{remark} If one rephrases the prescription \eqref{Hamiltoniannew2} in terms of the ``interaction potential'' $\Psi$ one finds in the literature \cite{Israel_1979,Landsman}, one obtains up to a constant

-for which we have assumed free boundary conditions, in that it only involves particles inside $\Lambda$.
-This choice is justified by lattice models for which the Hamiltonian dynamics is not sensitive to any chosen boundary condition in the thermodynamic limit.
-In this way, we are able to prove time-stability already for finite systems (cf. Section \ref{Sect:finite cases}), which in general does not hold for Hamiltonians interacting with the environment.
-By construction, this implies that $H_\Lambda(\omega)= H_\Lambda(\omega_\Lambda)$ for all $\omega_\Lambda=\pi_\Lambda(\omega),~\omega\in\Omega$ and hence we may view $H_\Lambda$ as a function acting on $\Omega_\Lambda$.
-Furthermore, we can decompose $H_\Lambda$ in the following manner

-From this decomposition it is clear that $H_{\Lambda}^{0}$ describes the non-interacting oscillatory motion of the particles, each with mass $m_l>0$ and force constant $\nu_l> 0$, together determining the frequencies of oscillation, whilst the interaction among the particles in $\Lambda$ is described by the potential $V$ on $\mathbb{R}^n$.
-Since we focus on a model that mimics a homogeneous medium, we assume that all the $\nu_l$ and $m_l$ are non-zero.

-In the sequel we show that these conditions are sufficient to construct a classical dynamical system on $\CR(\Omega)$.